 Before we get to editing a scene in Sumerian, we need to set up an AWS CloudFormation stack.

 For more information about Amazon Cognito, see the AWS CloudFormation stack template to set up your Amazon Cognito identity pool ID.
+For more resources on this topic, watch a video tutorial for setting up AWS resources.

 Be sure you’re using a region that supports Lex.
 For more information on availability, see the AWS Region Table.